-Studies have shown that getting 8-10 hours of sleep each night can improve sporting performance, concentration, and recovery from previous exercise.
-So what do you think that getting 5 or 6 hours of sleep is going to do?
-Nothing good sadly.
+Studies have shown that getting 8-10 hours of sleep each night can improve sporting performance, concentration, and recovery from the previous exercise.
+So, what do you think that getting 5 or 6 hours of sleep is going to do?
+Nothing good, sadly.
 Frequently staying up late and therefore only getting a few hours of sleep will lead to poor health (as mentioned above).

-One thing that we should make clear though, it's about the length of time that you sleep for.
-Not about what time you go to bed.
-You could go to sleep at 3am and wake up at 11am and consider that adequate sleep.
-While if you went to bed at 10am and woke up at 4am you would not be getting enough sleep.
+It is important to remember, however, it's about the length of time you sleep for, rather than about what time you go to bed.
+You could go to sleep at 3 am and wake up at 11 am and consider that adequate sleep.
+While if you went to bed at 10 am and woke up at 4 am, you would not be getting enough sleep.

 We're not talking about the famous 5:2 diet here (intermittent fasting).
-What we're talking about is an interesting phenomenon where someone will rigidly follow a diet and exercise regime from Monday to Friday, but when Saturday comes along their diet goes out of the window and exercise grinds to a halt.
+Instead, we're discussing an interesting phenomenon where someone will rigidly follow a diet and exercise regime from Monday to Friday.
+Then, when Saturday comes along, their diet goes out of the window and exercise grinds to a halt.

-You continually consume a sub-2000 calorie target on each weekday and then average 5000 calories on Saturday and Sunday.
-This pushes up your average calories per day from 2,000 to 2,850+ and can lead to weight gain.
-Coupled with the reduced calorie burning due to skipping them gym, or avoiding your daily walk, your health is going to suffer.
+If you continually consume a sub-2000 calorie target each weekday and then average 5000 calories on Saturday and Sunday, this pushes up your average calories per day from 2,000 to 2,850+, leading to weight gain.
+Coupled with the reduced-calorie burning due to skipping the gym or avoiding your daily walk, your health will suffer.

-Fix It: You can still take it a little easier on Saturday and Sunday but keep it within healthy limits.
-Maybe lower your weekly calories slightly to compensate, and then avoid a calorie explosion on Saturday and Sunday by planning your "cheat" foods in advance.
+You can still take it a little easier on Saturday and Sunday but keep it within healthy limits.
+Maybe lower your weekly calories slightly to compensate, and then avoid a calorie explosion on Saturday and Sunday by planning your "cheat" foods.

 1) Cook smaller meals,